Counsellors are Here-to-Help.

 Are you struggling?
 Do you need to talk?

-If you’re feeling overwhelmed or stressed about something, we encourage you to talk to a counsellor.
-The sessions are free and fully confidential.
+We understand that students sometimes experience difficulties or face obstacles that hinder their personal or academic success, we encourage you to talk to a counsellor.
+The sessions are free and confidential.

 Counsellors can talk to you about a number of issues including:

 - goal-setting and motivation

 - suicidal feelings, and